-MIDTOWN, Manhattan (WABC) -- December 4th was the first Sunday that New York City closed off parts of Fifth Avenue in Midtown to cars.
+MIDTOWN, Manhattan (WABC) -- Heads up for commuters - beginning on Sunday, New York City will close off parts of Fifth Avenue in Midtown to cars.

 The move will allow people to do their holiday shopping and look at festive window displays and the Rockefeller Center Christmas Tree without having to navigate through traffic.